 Designer babies?
 Not again!

 Around 26 July I saw on twitter that scientists had gene edited human embryos.
 I let this pass me by, as I assumed most of that reporting was hype.
-Then I went into our local Cheesecake Shop in search of sugar and there on the counter was the Daily Mail with a headline that said something about designer babies.
+Then I went into our local Cheesecake Shop in search of sugar and there on the counter was a newspaper with a headline that said something about designer babies.
 I put two and two together and thought, oh no, not designer babies again.

 So, as I am wont to do, I put in the search terms ‘embryo’ and ‘gene editing’ into the newspaper data base Lexis Nexis (26-30 July; All English Language News) and started to follow the story a bit.
 I found 117 articles, of which 36 were duplicates.
 Excluding duplicates 24 newspapers and 41 ‘websites’, i.e. blogs posts (of course these are not all blogs, only those recorded on Lexis Nexis), reported on the story.
 Blogs were the first to report on the story.
 But where did the story come from?

 ‘Story zero’, so to speak, was an article in MIT Technology Review (which was not in the Lexis Nexis sample for some mysterious reason), written by Steve Conner, former head science writer at The Independent.
 Many of the newspapers and blogs more or less repeated the O’Connor article verbatim.
 A number of other articles in i-independent elaborated on the article.
 Another large chunk of the newspaper coverage was written by Marilynn Marchione, Associated Press Chief Medical Writer.

 This blog post is not a complete media analysis of this gene editing ‘breakthrough’.
 It only wants to provide some glimpses into the origin and spread of this story and the way it was framed.

 Breaking the story